MIDL-Conference/midl-website-2021/pages/registration.md

 # Registration

 The Covid-19 pandemig is ongoing and we are closely monitoring the situation.
 Unfortunately, it will not be possible to host MIDL as a hybrid event.
 Our location will still be in use as a vaccination centre.
 Furthermore, current regulations do not allow any conference-like meetings.
 Consequently, MIDL 2021 will take place as a **fully virtual meeting**.
-Registration will open in a few days.
+Registration will open in a few days once a few remaining technical issues with our payment service provider have been solved.
 Any updates will be posted on the website and for further questions please send an email to [2021@midl.io](mailto:2021@midl.io).

 <!-- ## Accommodation